ocpsoft/rewrite/README.md

             }
         }

-4. Create a file named: '/META-INF/services/com.ocpsoft.rewrite.config.ConfigurationProvider' which contains the fully qualified name of your ConfigurationProvider implementation:
+4. Create a file named: '/META-INF/services/org.ocpsoft.rewrite.config.ConfigurationProvider' which contains the fully qualified name of your ConfigurationProvider implementation:

-        /META-INF/services/com.ocpsoft.rewrite.config.ConfigurationProvider
+        /META-INF/services/org.ocpsoft.rewrite.config.ConfigurationProvider
         ---
         com.example.ExampleConfigurationProvider

 5. Add rules to your configuration.
-Condition objects such as 'Direction.isInbound()' and 'Path.matches(...)' can be found in the 'com.ocpsoft.rewrite.config.*' and 'com.ocpsoft.rewrite.servlet.config.*' packages.
+Condition objects such as 'Direction.isInbound()' and 'Path.matches(...)' can be found in the 'org.ocpsoft.rewrite.config.*' and 'org.ocpsoft.rewrite.servlet.config.*' packages.

 6. Consider using Rewrite extensions for extra power:
    * [JodaTime Integration](https://github.com/ocpsoft/rewrite/tree/master/config-jodatime)